 A tax consultant can help you minimize your tax liability, capitalize on tax deductions and manage your tax situation.
 With more expertise than standard tax preparers, tax consultants can help with tax planning, inheritance issues, charitable giving and other complex tax needs.
 Often, these advisors have training in tax law or accounting.
 Fees vary, depending on the scope of work and the skill and experience of the tax consultant.
 If you need further help with your taxes, investments or long-term financial plan, a financial advisor would be helpful.

-What a Tax Consultant Does
+What Does a Tax Consultant Do?

 - Preparing your tax return